groundhoggwp/holler-box/README.md

 That number is the form ID, in this case it's 445667.
 Enter that number as the Convertkit form ID.

+*How do I setup MailPoet?*

+Install MailPoet, version 3 or later.
+Create a new Holler Box, and select MailPoet as the email provider.
+Choose your list and save, new subscribers will be added to this.

 **Troubleshooting**

 *Emails are not sending*